Skip to content

 Cookbook

-Interactive tutorials to learn context management and GraphRAG:
+Interactive tutorials to learn context management, GraphRAG, and decision tracking:

 • Context Module: Practical guide to the context module for AI agents

-• Topics: Agent memory, context graph, hybrid retrieval, entity linking
+• Topics: Agent memory, context graph, hybrid retrieval, entity linking, decision tracking

 • Difficulty: Intermediate

-• Use Cases: Building stateful AI agents, persistent memory systems
+• Use Cases: Building stateful AI agents, persistent memory systems, decision management

 • Advanced Context Engineering: Build a production-grade memory system for AI agents

-• Topics: Agent memory, GraphRAG, entity injection, lifecycle management, persistent stores
+• Topics: Agent memory, GraphRAG, entity injection, lifecycle management, persistent stores, decision analytics

 • Difficulty: Advanced

-• Use Cases: Production agent systems, advanced memory management
+• Use Cases: Production agent systems, advanced memory management, decision analysis